Super-futures/animal-spirits/README.md

 **Bakhtin** — all utterance is addressed.
 The dialogic structure of language anticipates and is shaped by the response of an other, and this structure is operative whether or not a co-present interlocutor exists.
 News cycles, market commentary, financial media, and social platforms instantiate addressed expression at scale: every story is shaped by an imagined reception, every price signal is read against anticipated response.
 Collective economic affect is not merely reflected in distributed expression — it is constituted through it.
 The other is baked into the language.

 **Collins (2004)** — interaction ritual chain theory specifies the mechanism by which emotional energy is produced in successful communicative encounters, accumulated through ritual chains, and discharged into action.
 Markets are ritual chains at scale: attention, narrative, and market behaviour form a chain through which affect is deposited, held, and discharged.
-Stag is collective failed ritual — high expressive activity, no integration, no accumulation.
+Instability (formerly "stag") is collective failed ritual — high expressive activity, no integration, no accumulation.
 The spring does not load.

 **DeLanda (2016)** — assemblage theory.
 Every human assemblage has material and expressive components.
 Neither reduces to the other; relations between assemblages are external, not internal.
 The economic affect-narrative-market system is a cybernetic assemblage: expressive components (attention, narrative) coupled to material components (market behaviour), with regime states as emergent attractors and phase transitions as deterritorialisation events.
 No scale is privileged — individuals and collectives are equally real assemblages constituted through the same mechanism at different resolutions.

 Together these lineages support a single claim: **collective economic affect is constituted through distributed addressed expression, and the conditions of that constitution are readable from the expressive and material infrastructure that produces it.** Contagion is not transmission — it is constitutive cascade, the dialogic field reorganising.
-Stag is not a third regime alongside bull and bear — it is the condition in which the constitutive process is active but failing to integrate.
+Instability is not a third regime alongside expansion and contraction — it is the condition in which the constitutive process is active but failing to integrate.

 ---